Uncle Al's Racing Rules in Pictures

 18.4 Gybing

-When an inside overlapped right-of-way boat must gybe at a mark or obstruction to sail her proper course, until she gybes she shall sail no farther from the mark or obstruction than needed to sail that course.
+When an inside overlapped right-of-way boat must gybe at a mark to sail her proper course, until she gybes she shall sail no farther from the mark than needed to sail that course.
+Rule 18.4 does not apply at a gate mark.

 Here, Geoff Edwards (W9483) is "an inside overlapped right-of-way boat".
-Since the next leg is a reach, he "must gybe" to sail his proper course.
-Because that is the case, Geoff must make a proper course rounding, i.e. he is not allowed to deliberately take Fred Black (W7379) far past the mark instead of sailing his proper course.
+Since the next leg is a port-tack reach, he "must gybe" to sail his proper course.
+Because that is the case, Geoff must make a proper course rounding, i.e. he is permitted to do a wide-and-close rounding but is not allowed to deliberately take Fred Black (W7379) far past the mark instead of sailing his proper course.
 In so many words, Geoff must gybe where he would gybe if no other boat was near by.

 It should be noted however, that if the next leg were a very broad reach or a run, then 18.4 would not apply since it addresses only boats who "must" gybe to sail their proper course.